-Finally, some in the Connecticut Network have asked about follow up sessions for those who are ready to move forward.
+In addition, there have been requests for follow up sessions for those who are ready to move forward.
 (Note in the Brief Progress Report on the National Initiative that Texas already is planning a special training workshop, as well as another key stakeholder information sharing session for this summer.)
 Well-designed sessions are certainly worth pursuing.

+We look to you for advice on what form these should take.
 Do you have some advice to share on what types of sessions should be planned?
-The Initiative

-Facilitators are ready to work with members of the Connecticut Network in determining interest, planning, and carrying out any strategic activity that is relevant to this National Initiative.
+The Initiative Facilitators are ready to work with members of the Network in determining interest, planning, and carrying out such follow-up work.
 In particular, they are ready to help inform and mobilize key leaders and administrators at state and district levels.